Cross My Broken Heart (Sinitta song): Chart performance

-In the UK, "Cross My Broken Heart" debuted at number 30 on 19 March 1988, climbed to number 14 the next week, then peaked at number six for consecutive three weeks; it fell off the chart after nine weeks of presence and was certified silver by the British Phonographic Industry.
+In the UK, "Cross My Broken Heart" debuted at number 30 on 19 March 1988, climbed to number 14 the next week, then peaked at number six for consecutive three weeks; it fell off the chart after nine weeks and was certified silver by the British Phonographic Industry.
 It also reached number seven on the Irish Singles Chart where it charted for five weeks.
-Ireland and UK were the only two countries in which the single peaked within the top ten; it was indeed a top 15 hit in Spain and Finland, a top 20 hit in West Germany and Switzerland, missed the top 30 by two places in the Flanders part of Belgium, and stalled at number 44 in the Netherlands.
+Ireland, UK and Luxembourg were the only countries in which the single peaked within the top ten; it was a top-15 hit in Spain and Finland, a top-20 hit in West Germany and Switzerland, missed the top 30 by two places in the Flanders part of Belgium, and stalled at number 44 in the Netherlands.
 On the overall Eurochart Hot 100 compiled by the Music & Media magazine, it debuted at number 93 on 26 March 1988, attained number 16 in its fifth week and totaled ten weeks on the chart.
 It peaked at number 25 on the European Airplay Top 50 on which it appeared for five weeks.
 Outside Europe, "Cross My Broken Heart" reached number 26 on the US Hot Dance Club Play, and met with less success in New Zealand and Australia, peaking at numbers 39 and 54, respectively.